act-rules/act-rules.github.io/_rules/auto-play-audio-does-not-exceed-3-seconds-aaa1bf.md

 ## Assumptions

-_There are currently no assumptions_
+There are no assumptions.

 ## Accessibility Support

-_There are no major accessibility support issues known for this rule._
+There are no accessibility support issues known.

 ## Background